Tricked-dev/Dankdeck.xyz/README.md

 bun run --bun dev
 ```

-Go to `/login` to login with github and done!
+Go to `/login` to log in with GitHub and done!

 ## Design file: